Neural Posterior Estimation for Stochastic Epidemic Modeling: A Susceptible-Infected Model of Healthcare-Associated Infection

-Healthcare facilities see rapid turnover of patients on the timescales of disease transmission.
-Often, patients are pre-colonized when they enter the facility, increasing the overall risk of infection.
-Conversely, colonized patients may be discharged, reducing the disease's effective reproductive rate.
-Random turnover also increases the noise of the epidemic process.
-Patient intake and outtake affects the dynamics of transmission, so it is important for a model to take these movements and outside colonization into account.

-In a real-world study, we can expect to have data on patient admission and discharge times and whether they screened for infectious disease(s) upon intake.
-We can treat these as non-random events in a transmission model (see Section~\ref{alg:crkp}).
-For the purpose of simulation experiments, we suppose that, at any time step, patients are discharged with a fixed probability and immediately replaced (i.e. facility the stays at full capacity).
-We also suppose that patients enter the facility with a fixed probability of carrying the infection in question.
-This disease model can be likened to a stochastic counterpart to the (deterministic) Ross-Macdonald model (\cite{ross1911prevention, macdonald1957epidemiology}), a classical model for the transmission of mosquito-borne malaria.
-Here, mobile healthcare workers act as the disease vector between stationary patients (\cite{doan2014optimizing}).
+Healthcare facilities see rapid turnover of patients relative to the timescale of disease transmission.
+In real-world studies of HAIs, we can expect to have information on patient admission and discharge times and possibly whether they imported infection into the facility.
+We treat admission and discharge as fixed events when modeling transmission in the CRKP dataset (Section~\ref{sec:application}), but for the purpose of simulation experiments we adopt a random patient turnover model for intake and outtake.

+Suppose that at any time step, patients are discharged with a fixed probability $\gamma$ and immediately replaced, with the facility remaining at full capacity at all times.
+Let $\alpha$ denote the population proportion of already-colonized individuals entering the facility.
+We can think of the sample index $i = 1, \ldots, N$ as referring to individual \textit{locations} (e.g. patient beds) that host patients as they move in and out of the facility.
+We assume that $\alpha$ and $\gamma$ are known quantities, unlike the infection rate(s).\footnote{The resulting model is a stochastic counterpart to the deterministic Ross-Macdonald model (\cite{ross1911prevention, macdonald1957epidemiology}), a classical model for the transmission of mosquito-borne malaria.
+Here, mobile healthcare workers act as the disease vector between stationary patients (\cite{doan2014optimizing}).}
-With turnover of patients, the sample index $i = 1, \ldots, N$ now technically refers to individual \textit{locations} (e.g. patient beds) that host multiple as they move in and out of the facility and possibly between locations during their stay.
-Let $\gamma$ denote the probability of a patient being discharged (and immediately replaced) in between time steps $t$ and $t+1,$ and let $\alpha$ measure the population proportion of already-colonized individuals entering the facility.
-(We also sample the initial infections from a binomial draw with probability $\alpha$.)
-We assume that $\alpha$ and $\gamma$ are both known parameters, unlike the infection rates.